radiantlogic-v8/documentation-new/documentation/tuning/optimize-views.md

 ![An image showing ](Media/Image3.4.jpg)

-Figure 3.4: Disabling Referral Chasing

-Chasing referrals can affect the overall performance because if the referral server is not responding (or responding slowly) RadiantOne FID could take a long time to respond to the client.
+Chasing referrals can affect the overall performance because if the referral server is not responding (or responding slowly) the RadiantOne service could take a long time to respond to the client.
 For example, in the case of querying an underlying Active Directory (with a base DN starting at the root of Active Directory) you may get entries like the following returned:

 ```
 ldaps://ForestDnsZones.na.radiantlogic.com:636…
 ldaps://DomainDnsZones.na.radiantlogic.com:636…
 ```

-If RadiantOne FID attempts to “chase” these referrals, this can result in an extreme degradation in response times.
+If the RadiantOne service attempts to “chase” these referrals, this can result in an extreme degradation in response times.
 Therefore, it is recommended that referral chasing is disabled, especially if you need to connect to Active Directory starting at the root of the tree.

 ### Excluded Attributes for Active Directory Backends